EdwardJXLi/blog.edward-li.com/content/tech/advanced-python-features/index.md

     case _:  # Failure case where packet is invalid print("Invalid packet")
 ```

+> **NOTE:** This is not the cleanest example, but instead more of a demo to show how you can use match-case with other Python features to create more powerful patterns.

 ### Additional Resources
 - [Structural Pattern Matching in Python](https://realpython.com/structural-pattern-matching/)